Chr15w1986/Python_PP3/README.md

     Not enough whitespace between functions,
     Invalid syntax errors,
     Imported but unused errors.

+* Found issue with `AI vs user`, where there was a double input of the user controls of `H L or C`, for example, if the user is thinking of 5 and AI guessed 4, I would input H for higher, but two H H would appear on seperate lines.
+    This was fixed by removing a duplicate print() statement.
+* Found an issue with restart game function, the option to restart the game would appear during the `AI vs User` game, or wouldn't appear at all.
+    This was a complete oversight, I had simply placed the function at the end of the file, logically, the `end_game()` function needed to be placed above `user_guess` and `computer_guess` functions in order to be called last.
+    Importing `sys` for `sys.exit()` also cured the issue of the game not ending in the same function.
 * Any duplicate or unused code, comments etc have been removed
 * Any irrelevant space in between code has been removed